 A primitive is the smallest unit of action that can be specified.
 More precisely, it is a conceptual instruction in a layer service.
 The primitives represent, in an abstract way, the logical exchange of information between a layer and the adjacent layers; they do not specify or constrain implementation.
 Examples of primitives are: establishing communication with a remote peer, sending data, and inserting a synchronization point.
 Most communication activities require a number of primitives to complete their tasks.
 A service primitive consists of a name and one or more parameters passed in the direction of the service primitive.
-The name of the service primitive, (2) a name, which specifies the action to be performed, and (3) an initial (or initials), which specifies the layer (or sublayer) providing the service.
+The name of the service primitive contains three elements: (1) a type indicating the direction of the service primitive, (2) a name, which specifies the action to be performed, and (3) an initial (or initials), which specifies the layer (or sublayer) providing the service.